GeodesicPSIM: Predicting the Quality of Static Mesh with Texture Map via Geodesic Patch Similarity: Experimental evaluations

 It is observed that the metrics that have the best "All" performance tend to present close results among different classes.
-Almost all the correlations of GeodesicPSIM are higher than 0.80 and it demonstrates the best results on classes D-1, F, and 3DS. $\rm rgb_{psnr}$ shows close performance with $\rm yuv_{psnr}$ regardless of subclasses, indicating that the influence of color space is limited on pixel-wise metrics.
-D1 and D2 report the highest correlation on class B, revealing that they may be better suited for evaluating human figure meshes. $\rm PCQM_{psnr}$ reports better correlation than $\rm rgb_{psnr}$ in classes F and 3DS ($\rm \Delta PLCC > 0.05$), giving the reason that $\rm PCQM_{psnr}$ has a higher "All".
+Almost all the correlations of GeodesicPSIM are higher than 0.80 except 3DS is 0.79 and it demonstrates the best results on class 3DS. $\rm rgb_{psnr}$ shows close performance to $\rm yuv_{psnr}$ regardless of subclasses, indicating that the influence of the color space is limited on the pixel-wise metrics.
+D1 and D2 report the highest correlation on class B, revealing that they may be better suited to evaluate human figure meshes. $\rm PCQM_{psnr}$ reports better correlation than $\rm rgb_{psnr}$ in classes F and 3DS ($\rm \Delta PLCC > 0.05$), giving the reason that $\rm PCQM_{psnr}$ has a higher "All".
 Some video-based metrics show impressive results in classes A2 and E, with correlations above 0.90, but fail utterly in classes B and F. The score magnitude of video-based metrics is easily influenced by the proportion of background content in each video frame, which is not robust among different types of meshes, consequently resulting in performance gap for different classes.
 For instance, scores for indoor meshes are generally lower than scores for other meshes.
 The proportion of background content, static and artifact-free, contained in the frame significantly affects the range of quality scores.
 The frame for indoor meshes has no such background because the inside of the building covers the full frame.
 It consequently has more distorted information counted by the metrics, leading to a lower quality score.